kaije/toggl-to-jira/README.md

 A simple command line tool for converting Toggl time entries into Jira [worklog](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issue-worklogs/#api-group-issue-worklogs) entries for a specified target date.

-None of the available tools I found were quite what I wanted, so I decided to write my own as a toy project.
+None of the available tools I found were quite what I wanted, so I decided to write my own as a personal project.

 ## Prerequisites